 - 1 cup chocolate chips

-- Vegetable shortening or butter – original ranger cookies recipe was made with only shortening.
+- Vegetable shortening or butter – The original Ranger cookie recipe was made with only shortening.
 Shortening makes cookies tender and taller.
-You can use room temperature unsalted butter instead of shortening.
+You can use room-temperature unsalted butter instead of shortening.
 Butter makes cookies crisper and flatter.
 Use a mix of shortening and butter to get the best results.

 - Granulated sugar – tightly packed, white granular sugar.

-- Baking soda & baking powder –rising agents that makes cookies rise tall.
+- Baking soda & baking powder –rising agents that make cookies rise tall.

-- Cereal – the texture of this cookies are unique which is from rice Krispies or rice cereal.
-You can use corn flakes cereal or a mix of both.
+- Cereal – the texture of these cookies is unique which is from Rice Krispies or rice cereal.
+You can use cornflake cereal or a mix of both.

 - Shredded coconut – use sweetened shredded coconut or coconut flakes.

-- Chocolate chips – the tasty add-ins which is optional but I highly recommend you don’t skip it.
+- Chocolate chips – the tasty add-ins which are optional but I highly recommend you don’t skip them.

 Ingredients additions and substitutions

-Flavor agents – use cinnamon powder, nutmeg powder for added flavor in the cookies.
+Flavor agents – use cinnamon powder, and nutmeg powder for added flavor in the cookies.

-Nuts – chopped pecans or walnuts are great addition to the cookies.
+Nuts – chopped pecans or walnuts are a great addition to the cookies.

 How to make ranger cookies